Complexity is Your Friend

 I say all this for a reason.
 This is not you.
 You do not have the luxury of a simple, satisfying worldview.

 You are in the murkiest, most-life-testing context of life.
-When you sign up to be married and to have children, you are volunteering for a mental and emotional overhaul of all you thought you knew to be true.
+When you sign up to have children, you are volunteering for a mental and emotional overhaul of all you thought you knew to be true.
 Your theories will now be tested.
 You will explore ideas and practices you didn’t believe in back when you knew everything.

 Your need to “do it right” so nothing bad will happen to you or the people you love, will morph over time as hair-raising circumstances challenge you to reconsider.
 You’ll discover that “happily ever after” doesn’t exist for you (or anyone).

 The competing needs for attention, affection, nutrition, and sleep between people sharing a household is of Olympic scale!
 Everyone goes all in, and there are clear winners and losers in each category every day.
 You’ll be pushed to your limits, which will then force you to figure out how to help everyone take better care of themselves a little bit at a time (including that spouse of yours, and yourself – the last one you usually manage to help).

 It’s incredible, really, that anyone sharing a home for years on end keeps at it.
 Really.
 Truly.
 Does anyone sync up perfectly in terms of their needs?
 Married couples can hardly get on the same page about sex and finances—add a couple of kids with high energy, sleep disorders, bed wetting, learning disabilities, and allergies—well, the capacity to match up and have peace is out the window right there.

 But here’s the magical silver lining to the whole absurd “Get Everyone On the Same Page” project: you all grow.
 You grow and you grow and you grow.
 You have to.
 It’s the requirement of non-monastic life!